 Remember Your State: It Has a Providential History

-One of the beautiful aspects of a Principle Approach® way of learning is that we learn to see God’s Sovereignty in all things.
+One of the beautiful aspects of the Biblical Classical way of learning is that we learn to see God’s Sovereignty in all things.
 Without a doubt, Heavenly Father has been and still is involved in the lives of individuals and nations.
 In fact, as the parent-teacher researches and reads primary documents, he or she discovers God’s Providence in the Gospel spreading to his or her state.
 I know because it happens to me and at times it brings me to tears.
 It brings me to my knees in worship and thanksgiving to our Heavenly Father.

 The Story of Liberty

 It’s important to note that history is about Christ.
-If I recall correctly, credit goes to Rosalie J. Slater for saying that history is about Christ—it is His Story.
+If I recall correctly, credit goes to Rosalie J. Slater (co-founder of The Foundation for American Christian Education) for saying that history is about Christ—it is His Story.
 Whereas it is not about autonomous man.

 More often than not, people make history about this event or that event.
 And it’s about this person or that person at this date on a timeline.
 For some, it’s super easy to teach history in this way.
 After all, many of us are taught that this is the way to view it.

 But, no, it’s really about Christ and His work in the lives of individuals and nations.
 It’s about the internal working He does and the out working as a result.
 As we study history and geography, we look to see how God made provision for His Gospel to spread westward.

 No matter what happens to individuals—the vapors in the wind that each of us are—His Word does not disappear and His kingdom continues to grow.
 So, again, it’s about Christ and His story.
 Praise His name that He continues to save the lost!

 A fellow homeschool mom who is certified in The Principle Approach®(1) had shared in a lesson of hers about a certain pastor and how he teaches the basic plot of the Bible to his children.
 Of note, the following idea is from Pastor Doug Wilson of Christ Church: